-The support and accommodations provided for each student is individualized and based upon the documentation presented by the student.
+The support and accommodations provided for each student are individualized and based upon the documentation presented by the student.

-Some of the accommodations utilized by students with learning disabilities are:
+These are some of the accommodations utilized by students with learning disabilities:

 - General (Extended time to complete assignments on case to case basis and medical need)

-- Note taking (Tape recorders, copies of classmate's notes)
+- Note-taking (Tape/Digital recorders, copies of classmate's notes)

 - Testing (Extended time, proctored testing in a quiet, separate area, test read to student, scribe, etc.)

 - Use of Assistive Technologies during exam.
 (Software tutorials specializing in areas helpful to the student are offered upon request)